 It’s hilarious and scary at the same time.
-Because many software projects come down to developing tons of features without discovering what’s valuable or not.
-So, that’s doing work for the sake of doing work, nothing more.
+Because many software projects come down to developing tons of features without discovering what’s valuable or not so, that’s doing work for the sake of doing work, nothing more.

 How can impact mapping help in creating a product strategy?

 Having a board is a step in the right direction, but not in the way those gnomes worked it out.
-To help delivery teams get back on the right track and get a shared understanding of connections between goals and features, you need to create a storyboard – an impact map.
+To assist delivery teams get back on the right track and get a shared understanding of connections between goals and features, you need to create a storyboard – an impact map.

 - Why? – the phenomenon of Simon Sinek’s bestseller, “Start with why” didn’t come out of anywhere.
 To avoid the underpants gnome effect where “we’re doing something, but don’t have a clue why are we doing this,” you need to be crystal clear about your business goal.
 In your case, why do you want to create an app?

 - Who? – your second column will be about defining actors – internal or external players that you need to include in this game.
 Imagine your app; you should be thinking of sellers and buyers as actors, but also media or influencers in your niche.
 Each category of actors will have an impact on your outcomes.

 - How? – setting up an initial business goal will influence the desired actions your players would have to take.
 Influencers might be posting about your product on their social media channels, engaging their audience in some way.

 - What? – stages described above will lead you finally to define deliverables – your product features that will break down to epics and user stories.
 This way, you will avoid building features based on your gut feeling (“yes, that feature would be amazing!” – perhaps for you, but not necessarily for your end users), and focus on a few that will bring you closer to your business goal.